tayloriske/Quiz1/README.md

-This project is for Quiz I of the Spring Semester 2022 for MIS 5322.
+This project is for Quiz I of the Fall Semester 2022 for MIS 5322.

 You are required to clone the repo, work the problem and push changes/updates to your GitHub repo with appropriate comments